-The Ancient Agora is a proof that Athens is one of the oldest city in the world.
-The buildings still standing and ruins around testify the active life there many many years ago.
+The Ancient Agora is proof that Athens is one of the oldest cities in the world.
+The buildings still standing and ruins around affirm the active life there many, many years ago.

-A mix of purposes shows that this gathering place was lively.
-The ruins of the gymnasium, the beautiful church of Holy Apostles, the Temple of Hephaistus, the Stoa of Attalos (now a museum) confirm the presence of a diversity of events that occurred on these grounds.
+A mix of purposes show that this gathering place was lively.
+The ruins of the gymnasium, the beautiful Church of the Holy Apostles, the Temple of Hephaistus and the Stoa of Attalos (now a museum) confirm the presence of a diversity of events that occurred on these grounds.

-We appreciated the Stoa of Attalos the two-story building converted in a museum where statues and artifacts are presented.
+We appreciated the Stoa of Attalos, the two-story building converted to a museum where statues and artifacts are presented.
 Also, the church is also unique and the Temple of Hephaistus surprisingly still stands tall.

 Temple of Hephaistus

 This temple is a very well preserved Greek temple.
 By the way, Hephaestus was the son of Zeus and Hera, and a god of blacksmiths, metallurgy, craftsmen and fire.

 Some say it is a temple for artisans.